 An option that’s great for capturing the distinctive sound of a floor tom is this swivel-mounted dynamic mic from Shure.
 It’s designed for use with mounted toms but will capture the sound of a floor tom equally well, especially if you use a more compact kit.

 The main complaint users have about the PGA56 isn’t about the microphone itself but instead the mounting system, which uses a claw-shaped design that doesn’t always hold securely to drum rims while you’re playing.
-This tends to be a drum-to-drum matter, however, and if the mounting isn’t a problem with your set-up, this Shure will give you a full, realistic sound for about half the price of the Sennheiser above.
+This tends to be a drum-to-drum matter, however, and if the mounting isn’t a problem with your set-up, this Shure will give you a full, realistic sound for generally a lower price than the Sennheiser above (though prices do fluctuate).

 What to Look for in the Best Floor Tom Mics